Queen's University at Kingston: Twenty-first century

-In 2001 the Senate Educational Equity Committee (SEEC) studied the experiences of visible minority and Aboriginal faculty members at Queen's after a black female professor left, alleging she had experienced racism.
-Following this survey the SEEC commissioned a study which found many perceived a 'Culture of Whiteness' at the university.
+In 2001, the Senate Educational Equity Committee (SEEC) studied the experiences of visible minority and Aboriginal faculty members at Queen's after a black female professor left, alleging she had experienced racism.
+Following this survey the SEEC commissioned a study which found many perceived a 'culture of Whiteness' at the university.
 The report concluded "white privilege and power continues to be reflected in the Eurocentric curricula, traditional pedagogical approaches, hiring, promotion and tenure practices, and opportunities for research" at Queen's.
 The university's response to the report is the subject of continuing debate.
 The administration implemented measures to promote diversity beginning in 2006, such as the position of diversity advisor and the hiring of "dialogue monitors" to facilitate discussions on social justice.

 In May 2010, Queen's University joined the Matariki Network of Universities, an international group of universities created in 2010, which focuses on strong links between research and undergraduate teaching.

 In response to the COVID-19 pandemic in Ontario, the university received $440,000 from the Government of Canada to increase uptake of COVID-19 vaccines among health care providers, community organizations and vulnerable individuals who are vaccine hesitant.

-On 28 April 2021, Queen's University announced that former senator Murray Sinclair had been appointed as its 15th chancellor, effective 1 July 2021.
+In July 2021, former senator Murray Sinclair began his term as the 15th chancellor of Queen's.
+He was succeeded by broadcast journalist Shelagh Rogers in July 2024.

+In 2023, the university disclosed a projected deficit of $48 million for the 2024 year.
+Stringent measures were unveiled by Provost Matthew Evans in response to the deficit, which included a cap on class size and a hiring freeze.
+The measures caused a backlash among faculty and students, with the latter organizing protests.
+Evans faced significant criticism for his handling of the crisis, which was widely covered in both local and national publications in Canada.